-Beginning with the class that entered in September, 1923, a student, to be graduated must have to his credit in addition to the number of semester hours required, a number of "Points" equal to the number of semester hours required for graduation.
+To be graduated, a student must have to his credit in addition to the number of semester hours required, a number of "Points" equal to the number of semester hours required for graduation.
 Points are credited as follows:

 Grade A, 3 points for each Semester Hour.
 Grade B, 2 points for each Semester Hour.
 Grade C, 1 point for each Semester Hour.
 No points are credited for a grade of D.